 - Do you recommend an angiogenesis inhibitor as part of my treatment plan?
 Which one?
 Why?

 - What are the risks and benefits of the drug?

 - What are the potential short- and long-term side effects?

 - How is this drug different from chemotherapy or other treatments?

-- What clinical trials are open to me?
+- Which clinical trials are options for me?